cgiffard/Behaviour-Assertion-Sheets/README.md

 * `-q`, `--quiet` Suppress output (prints final report/json only)
 * `-v`, `--verbose` Verbose output
 * `-j`, `--json` Output list of errors/test results as JSON
+* `--csv` Output list of errors/test results as CSV

 The exit value from the CLI is equivalent to the number of errors that occurred when the test suite was run.
 If no errors occurred, of course, the exit value is